 - Other POV/industries

-All above are complementary types to improve your software engineering skills.
+All the above are complementary types to improve your software engineering skills.

 The key feature of Classics books is that they are still up to date over time.
 They don't get outdated.
 If you consider yourself a professional software engineer, system architect or somebody with programming embedded in your DNA you have already a list of those in your head.